jboeckmann-akkusys/amazon-ads-api-script/README.md

 ## Overview

 This script:
-- Retrieves all Sponsored Products auto-targets
+- Retrieves all Sponsored Products auto-targets from Amazon Ads API
-- Identifies targets that are NOT "close-match" (loose-match, substitutes, complements)
+- Identifies ENABLED targets that are NOT "close-match" (loose-match, substitutes, complements)
-- Pauses those targets (dry-run by default, use `--apply` to apply changes)
+- Pauses only the targets that need updating (idempotent - safe for frequent runs)
+- Runs automatically every 5 minutes via GitHub Actions

+## Features

+- **Delta-based filtering**: Only updates targets that are ENABLED and need pausing
+- **Early exit**: Skips API calls if no targets need updating
+- **Batch processing**: 100 targets per batch with rate limiting
+- **Idempotent**: Safe to run frequently - won't re-pause already paused targets
+- **GitHub Actions**: Automated execution every 5 minutes

 ## Prerequisites